integrations/terraform-provider-github/CONTRIBUTING.md

 ### Local Development Setup

 Once you have the repository cloned, there's a couple of additional steps you'll need to take.
-Since most of the testing is acceptance or integration testing, we need to manipulate GitHub resources in order to run it.
+Since most of the testing is acceptance or integration testing, we need to manipulate real GitHub resources in order to run it.
 Useful setup steps are listed below:

 - If you haven't already, [create a GitHub organization you can use for testing](#github-organization).
   - Optional: some may find it beneficial to create a test user as well in order to avoid potential rate-limiting issues on your main account.